-The ISA Schools section of this website gives information on the schools in our membership.
-These are divided into regions ("Areas") and include the contact details for each school.
+The Find a School section of this website gives information on the schools in our membership.
+This information includes the contact details for each school.
 Please contact schools directly to discuss your requirements.
 You may also like to check the ISI website for the most recent inspection report for a school in ISA membership, though please keep in mind that inspections are a snapshot of a school as seen by an outside agency and the school may have changed since its last inspection.

 ISA is an Association of Headteachers who are our Members.
 We support our Heads and their schools, offering a range of services to help them lead excellent schools.
 They are bound by our Articles of Association and we accredit our schools on the basis of the quality of education that they provide.

 If a parent wishes to complain about a school, they should first contact the Head and try to resolve the issues amicably.
 ISA Heads are always keen to help and so parents should not be concerned at contacting them directly.
 Often this is preferable to contacting other members of the school community, though a Head of Year or Pastoral Deputy may be another person who can help in the first instance.
 Such an approach tends to resolve most problems, but if this initial dialogue does not result in satisfaction, please ask for a copy of the school’s published complaints policy.
 Schools have to make this available to parents (and prospective parents) under Part 6 of the Independent Schools Standards Regulations.